Anjali-Git-Hub/Movies-WebApp/README.md

 ## About Movies App

-✔This is a movies web app where I've utilized React Router DOM for routing purposes.
+✔This is a movies app where I've utilized React Router DOM for routing purposes.